 So, I’m down 6.3kgs, which is about a dress size.
 I’ve lost 7cm off my waist and a bit less off everywhere else, and I am back wearing my ‘middle-size’ jeans.
 I’m only managing exercise a couple of times a week (soccer with Master 7, and water polo and swimming with the oldest three children) so my next step is to add in a walk or some yoga as a regular component of the week.

 Helping me out at the moment is that I’ve just completed week 1 of Dry July, giving up alcohol for July to raise money for cancer sufferers.
-So far I haven’t missed it, but if you’d like to help encourage me and support a great cause, you can sponsor me here.
+So far I haven’t missed it.

 This blog is the opinion and experiences of its author and should not be taken as medical or dietetic advice.
 Healthy Food Guide has not verified the content and cannot endorse any advice given.
 Healthy Food Guide recommends seeking professional health advice for specific complaints or symptoms.